Esmeralda (Mexican TV series)

-Esmeralda is a Mexican telenovela produced by Salvador Mejía Alejandre for Televisa in 1997.
-It is a remake of a famous 1970 Venezuelan telenovela of that same name Esmeralda original story by Delia Fiallo.
+Esmeralda is a Mexican telenovela produced by Salvador Mejía for Televisa in 1997.
+It is a remake of the 1970 Venezuelan telenovela of the same name, written by Delia Fiallo.

 It stars Leticia Calderón, Fernando Colunga, Enrique Lizalde, Laura Zapata, Salvador Pineda and Ignacio López Tarso.

 On Monday, May 5, 1997, Canal de las Estrellas started broadcasting Esmeralda weekdays at 8:00pm, replacing Mujer, casos de la vida real.
 The last episode was broadcast on Friday, November 14, 1997 with Desencuentro replacing it the following Monday.

 It was the first collaboration between Fernando Colunga and Juan Pablo Gamboa, who would both later work in La usurpadora (1998), which is also a production of Mejia.

 In the United States, it was first broadcast on Univision from December 15, 1997 to July 9, 1998.

-In 1998 it was named "The Best Telenovela of the Year" by Premios TVyNovelas.
+In 1998 it was named Best Telenovela of the Year by the TVyNovelas Awards.

 Plot

-Rodolfo Peñareal is obsessed with having a male child.
-After many miscarriages, his wife Blanca is pregnant again.
-One night, a girl is born, but they believe that she was born dead.
+Rodolfo Peñarreal (Enrique Lizalde) is obsessed with having a son.
+After several miscarriages, his wife, Blanca (Raquel Morell), becomes pregnant again.
+One night, a baby girl is born, but it is believed she was stillborn.

-In the same town, in another, more humble house, a boy is born, but his mother dies during labor.
-The midwife and Crisanta, the nanny of Blanca, with their best intention and with the aim to calm down Rodolfo, decide to exchange the children.
+In the same town, but in a more humble home, a baby boy is born, but his mother dies during childbirth.
+The midwife and Crisanta (Dina de Marco), Blanca's nanny, with the best intentions and hoping to appease Rodolfo, decide to switch the babies.

-While Blanca is unconscious, Crisanta gives a pair of emerald earrings to the midwife, forcing her to forget what happened on that night.
-Once the exchange is done, the midwife Dominga, discovers that the girl is not dead, but now it is too late to right the wrong.
+While Blanca is unconscious, Crisanta gives the midwife a pair of emerald earrings, forcing her to forget what happened that night.
+Once the exchange has been made, the midwife, Dominga (Raquel Olmedo), realizes that the baby girl is not dead, but it is now too late to correct the mistake.

-In this way, the boy that was born in a miserable hut sees his first light in the opulence of a big house, while the sweet little girl who was entitled to a golden crib, gives her first steps among ramshackle walls and misery.
+Thus, the boy born in a miserable shack sees his first light in the opulence of a grand house, while the beautiful girl, born with a silver spoon in her mouth, takes her first steps amidst dilapidated walls and misery.

-Esmeralda, the Peñareal's baby girl, was born blind, but the kindness of her heart provides her the light to be happy and the illusion to believe that someday she will meet love.
-Her eyes are the "eyes of love".
+Esmeralda (Leticia Calderón), the Peñarreal baby girl, was born blind, but the kindness of her heart grants her the light to be happy and the hope that one day she will find love.
+Her eyes are "the eyes of love".

-Time passes and the destiny of both of the children, Esmeralda and José Armando, comes across as they instantly fall in love.
-However, the obsession, the wish, the family interests, the false love of a woman and the Peñareal's pride to make their lineage prevail, destroy any noble feeling.
+Time passes, and the destinies of both children, Esmeralda and José Armando (Fernando Colunga), intertwine when they fall in love at first sight.
+However, obsession, desire, family interests, a woman's false love, and the Peñarreal family's pride in upholding their lineage destroy every noble feeling.

-Esmeralda and José Armando are the victims in this sea of resentment that, little by little, submerges them into the darkness of indifference.
+Esmeralda and José Armando will be the victims in this sea of resentment, which little by little submerges them in the darkness of heartbreak.